Photo courtesy of Voyager

 15. Cadieux Cafe East English Village

-Steeped in history as a Prohibition-era speakeasy, the Cadieux Cafe remains a vibrant social hub for Metro Detroit’s Belgian community.
-Offering a rich array of Belgian specialties, including feather bowling, steamed mussels, burgers, sandwiches, pommes frites, and an extensive selection of over three dozen Belgian beers alongside an extensive rotating bottle and draft selection.
+Steeped in history as a Prohibition-era speakeasy, the Cadieux Cafe remains a vibrant social hub for Metro Detroit’s Belgian community offering a rich array of regional specialties like steamed mussels, burgers, sandwiches, pommes frites, complete with feather bowling.
+Of course, there is an extensive selection of over three dozen Belgian beers alongside a rotating bottle and draft selection.
 Since 1933, Cadieux has upheld these cherished traditions on the east side.
-Reservations for dinner are welcomed, while advance bookings for feather bowling lanes are available via phone or email.
+Reservations for dinner are encouraged, and advance bookings for feather bowling lanes are available via phone or email.

 16. Baobab Fare New Center

-It’s easy to become transfixed by the inspirational tale of Baobab Fare founders Hamissi Mamba and Nadia Majimbere, the refugee couple who landed in Detroit after fleeing violence and political instability in their home country of Burundi.
-In a few short years, the couple rallied the community with their optimism, love, and heartwarming East African cuisine, and in 2021, opened on one of New Center’s most iconic corners.
+It’s easy to become transfixed by the inspirational tale of Baobab Fare founders Hamissi Mamba and Nadia Majimbere, the couple who landed in Detroit as refugees after fleeing violence and political instability in their home country of Burundi.
+In a few short years, the duo rallied the community with their heartwarming East African cuisine, and in 2021, opened on one of New Center’s most iconic corners.
 In addition, they’ve launched a spinoff product line, food truck, and a forthcoming second location is planned soon.
 Baobab has become the quintessential Detroit success story.

 More info here.